Rentstart Assistance Policy

 - Meet the costs of other essential services.

-FACS will take into account the cost of their disability, as documented by health or community experts, when considering eligibility for Rentstart.
+The cost of treating their disability, as documented by health or community experts, will be taken into account when considering eligibility for Rentstart.

-FACS will also give special consideration to Rent Choice clients who apply for Rentstart Bond Loan.
-Rent Choice clients can exceed the social housing income eligibility limits and are within the moderate income limits are still eligible to receive a Rentstart Bond Loan, go to the Rent Choice Policy.
+Special consideration will also be given to Rent Choice clients who apply for Rentstart Bond Loan.
+Rent Choice clients that exceed the social housing income eligibility limits and are within the moderate income limits are still eligible to receive a Rentstart Bond Loan, go to the Rent Choice Policy.
 Rent Choice clients are still required to meet the existing Rentstart criteria to receive Advance Rent.

-Circumstances in which FACS will not provide Rentstart assistance
+Circumstances in which Rentstart assistance will not be provided

-FACS will not provide Rentstart assistance where the client:
+Rentstart assistance will not be provided where the client:

-- has already submitted a bond with the Rental Bond Board.
+- has already lodged a bond with the Rental Bond Board

 - Has been suspended from receiving further Rentstart assistance due to an unpaid Bond Loan or a former Bond Loan debt.

-In addition, FACS will not provide Rentstart Bond Loan assistance if the client owes FACS funds for two previous Rentstart Bond Loans, whether these are current Bond Loans or former Bond Loan debts or a combination.
+In addition, Rentstart Bond Loan assistance will not be provided if a client owes FACS funds for two previous Rentstart Bond Loans, whether these are current Bond Loans or former Bond Loan debts or a combination.